Ashley, New Forest: Ashley Arnewood

 At a later date the manor of Ashley was joined with part of another manor to the east called Arnewood, the combination of the two being known as the manor of Ashley Arnewood.
 Katherine, the daughter of Sir Maurice Berkeley, at her death in 1494 owned the land in Arnewood together with an estate in West and East Ashley, all of which passed to her daughter Warborough, who became the wife of Sir William Compton.
 William Compton, whose family seat was in Compton Wynyates in Warwickshire, was Groom of the Bedchamber and favourite courtier of Henry VIII.
 Other estates which came into his possession include the New Forest manors of Bisterne and Minstead.

 The manors of Arnewood and Ashley remained in the Compton family up to the 17th century, but by 1632 it was in the possession of Roger Tulse.
 In 1670 it belonged to George Stanley, and an estate in north-east Ashley is still called Stanleys.
 In 1803 William Ireland and his wife Betty transferred the manor of Ashley Arnewood to Richard Randell.
 In 1845, the politician John Arthur Roebuck purchased Ashley Arnewood, which is described as having 200 acre of land attached to it.
 Because of his engagements in London, much of the actual farming at Ashley Arnewood was conducted by his wife until they chose to sell the estate in 1854.
 The estate was later purchased by the political philosopher and author Auberon Herbert in the 1870s and he lived there until his wife's death in 1886.
 The old manor house of Ashley Arnewood still survives on the western side of Ashley, although today it is a nursing home.

 Ashley Manor Farm

 Another manor at Ashley still exists as a farm to the southwest of the village.
 Ashley Manor Farm, on Lymington Road, is an 18th-century farmhouse.
+It is grade II listed.

 Ashley Clinton

 Another estate centre, dating from the 19th century, was that of Ashley Clinton, to the south of the current village, it was the residence of Lieutenant-Colonel Henry Renebald Clinton.
-The house, which still stands, dates from the early 19th century.
+The lodge, which still stands, is grade II listed.